Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 > A particular version of the Rust toolchain is required.
 Newer versions may or may not work because the kernel depends on some unstable Rust features, for the moment.

-The reason is that we cannot guarantee newer Rust versions will work due to the [unstable features](Unstable-features.md) in use.
+The reason is that we cannot guarantee newer Rust versions will work due to the [unstable features](Unstable-features.md) in use[^rust-is-stable].
 Removing the need for them is a priority in order to be able to eventually declare a minimum Rust version for the kernel.

 Having said that, generally speaking, newer versions should work, as long as one patches any potential compilation errors coming from changes in unstable features.

+[^rust-is-stable]: Note that the Rust language is stable, i.e. it promises backwards compatibility.
+See the [Unstable features](Unstable-features.md) page for details.

 ### Distribution toolchains